 Now, here are a few suggestions:

-• Read again a few articles in your website.
+• Re-read some articles in your website.
 But this time, read them as a consumer and not a seller.
 Make sure that you’ll find customers’ benefits and compelling call-to-action verbs, instead of tons of exaggerating adjectives describing your product.

 • Ask someone you know to review your landing page.
 He should not be a relative, close friend or a colleague, and don’t tell him that it is your website.
 That way, you can be sure that his opinions will not be biased.